 We recently surveyed more than 1,000 high school students across Australia, focusing on a wide range of issues centred on the high school experience, university expectations, and decision-making factors.
-This is the second in a series of articles analysing the results and, therefore, what our students are telling us about their feelings and preferences.
-You can find part one of analysis here.
+This is the first in a series of articles analysing the results and, therefore, what our students are telling us about their feelings and preferences.
 There are a lot more results to look forward to!

 Of our respondents, ~58% of students were based in Victoria, ~27% in New South Wales, and ~14% in Queensland – but we also had respondents from Western Australia, Tasmania, the Australian Capital Territory, and the Northern Territory.
 99.84% of respondents were in the Year 10-12 body.

 In this first article, we will focus on four main high school survey questions, namely:

 The ATAR – Australian Tertiary Admissions Rank – has seen much commentary in education circles and more broadly in recent years.
 Now a national system with Queensland’s transition to the ATAR in 2019/2020, the ATAR awards eligible students a percentile ranking from 0 to the maximum ATAR of 99.95, in increments of 0.05.
 The relevance of the ATAR has been questioned, with recent calls for a switch to a more holistic “learner profile“:

 “A federally commissioned report wants high school students to focus on building a “learner profile” that reflects the skills and knowledge they have gathered over 13 years of education instead of worrying about how to boost their ATAR.”